Thu Dec 17 2015

 Take a look at the animations on the Ablethorpe Recruitment website.
 From the aeroplane at the top of the page to the animation on each navigation box and the lady parachuting down the side of the page, this site catches your eye and makes you want to click further.

-These type of dynamic contact forms can be really useful if different enquiries or different departments require the customer to enter different information.
+These types of dynamic contact forms can be really useful if different enquiries or different departments require the customer to enter different information.

 Don’t have/want all your content stored within your site?
-Maybe you want to leverage off an ERP, CRM or accounting system.
-WordPress can just as easily get data from a third party application as any other CMS or web application.
-Use WordPress to make your life easier by integrating third party applications like Job Adder, Sugar CRM, Insightly, Exact Target, MailChimp and many more.
+Maybe you want to leverage an ERP, CRM or accounting system.
+WordPress can just as easily get data from a third-party application as any other CMS or web application.
+Use WordPress to make your life easier by integrating third-party applications like Job Adder, Sugar CRM, Insightly, Exact Target, MailChimp and many more.

 Tracking the performance of your website should be a key task for you.
 While there are heaps of analytics tools out there (eg Google Analytics), you can get better and more informative data by adding tracking codes to your WordPress site.
-These can help you gain a better understanding of the types of products or categories people like, the search terms they use both to find your website and when on your website, as well as goal-orientated conversions tracking.
-Having these set up can give you a much clearer picture as to the performance or your website and success of your digital marketing campaigns ? which can really help leverage your efforts in the future.
+These can help you gain a better understanding of the types of products or categories people like the search terms they use both to find your website and when on your website, as well as goal-orientated conversion tracking.
+Having these set up can give you a much clearer picture of the performance of your website and the success of your digital marketing campaigns. which can really help leverage your efforts in the future.